donnatchris/miniRT-42/README.md

-# 🌐 MiniRT - 42 Project
+# Project MiniRT from 42

 By chdonnat (Christophe Donnat) and olthorel (Olivier Thorel) from 42 Perpignan, France